IanAbaxx/abaxx-vc-sdk/CONTRIBUTING.md

  * You may also choose to paste a link to the PR in the original issue.

 If you don't see an issue for what you would like to work on, have an idea for a new features found a bug, or have a question...
-* Start by proposing a change either in [GitHub Issues](https://github.com/d-protocol/vc-sdk/issues) or on our Discord in the `#ssi` channel
 * Fork the repo into your own namespace/remote
 * Work in a dedicated feature branch.
 Atlassian wrote a great [description of this workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)